College for Professional Studies

 Number of Pages

 Many factors affect student achievement, however, an effective teacher has been found to be the most influential.
 A prerequisite of an effective teacher is the ability to manage his or her classroom.
 However, due to the high rate of attrition of teachers within the first five years of service, coupled with the paucity of the training, and time it takes to learn to effectively manage a classroom, often student achievement suffers.
 Because authors of many studies have found that new teachers cite student discipline problems and lack of classroom management preparation as major factors for their attrition, this author created a more nuanced approach to classroom management training.
 This in-service combines opportunities for self-reflection regarding teachers' beliefs and values regarding control in the classroom, a presentation of research based classroom management and discipline approaches, and time to collaborate and work through scenarios of common discipline problems.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Deats, Michele, "Classroom Management Preparation and New Teacher Retention" (2008).
-All Regis University Theses.
+Student Publications.
 93.